addyosmani/backbone-fundamentals/backbone-fundamentals.md

 </html>
 ```

-Some simple validation that could be written using the current Backbone `validate` method to work with this form could be implemented using something like:
+Basic validation that could be written using the current Backbone `validate` method to work with this form could be implemented using something like:

 ```javascript